 Our pitch went well and we were prepared for the questions they had.
 When the time came for Sanjay to announce the top 5 companies, we were hopeful, but given the quality of the other companies and the fact that none of the judges were golfers, I didn’t really expect to place.
 However, when they showed the top 5, we were on the list.

-Now, to determine the top 3, the crowd had to text in their votes.
-After a few minutes of anxiously waiting, it was time to announce the top 3.
-Sanjay began with number 3, WatchMeWork, then he showed our logo on screen and said that gottaGolf was second place!
-We were ecstatic.
+To determine the top 3, the crowd had to text in their votes.
+After a few minutes of waiting, it was time to announce the top 3.
+Sanjay began with number 3, WatchMeWork, then he showed our logo on screen and said that gottaGolf was second place.
 Placing in the top 3 meant that were we able to successfully convey the pain and solution we are addressing, to a bunch of non-golfers AND that we got a lot of cool prizes, including 20, 30 minute meetings with investors and successful entrepreneurs.

 Although finishing second and receiving a lot of cool prizes was great, it wasn’t the best part.
 The best part was the meeting so many interesting people.
 At events like Startup Riot, everyone is passionate about what they are working on, they have a look in their eyes that is full of life and excitement.